marcopaglio/BookingApp/README.md

 - `-Pjacoco` add test coverage.

-  BookingApp project already provides test coverage results on [Coveralls](https://coveralls.io/github/marcopaglio/BookingApp?branch=main), but you can see them for yourself once execution finishes at `/booking-report/target/site/jacoco-aggregate/index.html`.
+  BookingApp project already provides test coverage results on [Coveralls](https://coveralls.io/github/marcopaglio/BookingApp?branch=main), but you can see them yourself once the execution finishes at `/booking-report/target/site/jacoco-aggregate/index.html`.

 - `-Ppitest` add mutation testing.

-  BookingApp project already provides mutation testing results on the [website](https://marcopaglio.github.io/BookingApp/pit-reports/index.html), but you can see them for yourself once execution finishes at `/booking-report/target/pit-reports/index.html`.
+  BookingApp project already provides mutation testing results on the [website](https://marcopaglio.github.io/BookingApp/pit-reports/index.html), but you can see them yourself once the execution finishes at `/booking-report/target/pit-reports/index.html`.

-- `-Pdocker` add the application's dockerization.
+- `-Pdocker` dockerize the application.

+  The Docker image created is named `booking-app` and it is verified with both MongoDB and PostgreSQL.

-   This Maven profile opens the BookingApp application inside a Docker container, therefore it needs the access to the X display server in order to work propertly.
+  > N.B: This Maven profile opens the BookingApp application inside a Docker container, therefore it needs the access to the X display server in order to work propertly.
 Please, make sure you have [Setup X server environment for Docker](#setup-x-server-environment-for-docker) before using the `-Pdocker` profile.

 ### Run tests from Eclipse